KGRV

-KGRV is a Christian radio station licensed to Winston, Oregon, broadcasting on 700 kHz AM.
+KGRV is a Christian radio station licensed to Winston, Oregon, broadcasting on 700 AM.
 The station is owned by Pacific Cascade Communications Corporation.

 Programming

 KGRV's programming consists of Christian talk and teaching, as well as Christian music.
 Christian talk and teaching programs heard on KGRV include; Turning Point with David Jeremiah, Thru the Bible with J. Vernon McGee, In Touch with Dr. Charles Stanley, Grace to You with John MacArthur, Focus on the Family, In the Market with Janet Parshall, Insight for Living with Chuck Swindoll, Running to Win with Erwin Lutzer and Unshackled!.

 In December 2020 KGRV switched to a full simulcast of KVIP-FM 98.1 Redding, California.